Beep…beep …

 A GS1 digital link resolver is a web service or software that enables access to product information through the GS1 Digital Links.
 It acts as a bridge between physical products and their corresponding digital data.
 It recognizes the digital link and retrieves various information related to a product when scanned via a QR Code.

-How to create a GS1 Digital Link QR Code
+How to create a GS1 QR Code with digital link

 Step 1: Choose a base domain (example: id.yourbrand.com)